amiceli/vitest-cucumber/README.md

 })
 ~~~

-When you will run your test with vitest, **vitest-cucumber** will :
+When you will run your test with vitest, **vitest-cucumber** will check :

-- detect if your forget a Scenario
+- if you forget a Scenario or a Scenario Outline
-- check if you use correct Scenario description
+- if you use correct Scenario description
-- check if your forgot a Scenario step
+- if you forgot a Scenario step
-- check if you use a wrong Scenario step type
+- if you use a wrong Scenario step type
+- missing variables value in Scenario Outline
+- missing variables name in Scenario Outline steps

 For example, if you forgot to write :